LunaticHero-Cyber/DansMultiPro-Test/README.md

 **React native version** 0.70.6 set up template using `npx react-native init {projectName} --template react-native-template-typescript`

 **Node Version** v16.13.0

-## Current limitation
-- Only tested in Android Emulator (Android 10.0) have not been tested in iOS as windows cannot run `pod install` unfortunately
-- **State presistence** is still a new topic for me I would need to learn more on how to implement it properly

 ## How to start development